cmdcolin/aws_serverless_photo_gallery/README.md

 - Uploading both videos and photos
 - Upload multiple files at a time
 - Some simple sorting and filtering
+- Client side image resize for thumbnail

+Example site here https://myloveydove.com/?password=nottherealpassword for our amazing dog dixie (RIP)

+Adding `?password=nottherealpassword` let's you see the upload buttons but will not let you actually post (see #security section)

 ## Architecture